anima-wg/brski-cloud/anima-brski-cloud.md

 This could be, for example, all devices of a particular product line from a particular manufacturer.
 When this is a significantly large number, a Cloud  Registrar may need to be scaled with the usual web-service scaling mechansisms.

-It is also entirely possible that all devices sold by through a particular Value Added Reseller (VAR) might be preloaded with a configuration that changes the Cloud Registrar URL to point to a VAR.
+It is also entirely possible that all devices sold by through a particular Value Added Reseller (VAR) might be preloaded with a configuration that changes the Cloud Registrar URI to point to a VAR.
 Such an effort would require unboxing each device in a controlled environment, but the provisioning could occur using a regular BRSKI or SZTP {{?RFC8572}} process.

 ### Bootstrap via Cloud Registrar and Owner Registrar